ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - `Chain` represents the non-finalized portion of a single chain

-- `ChainSet` represents the non-finalized portion of all chains and all unverified blocks that are waiting for context to be available.
+- `NonFinalizedState` represents the non-finalized portion of all chains and all unverified blocks that are waiting for context to be available.

-- `ChainSet::queue` handles queueing and or commiting blocks and reorganizing chains (via `commit_block`) but not finalizing them
+- `NonFinalizedState::queue` handles queueing and or commiting blocks and reorganizing chains (via `commit_block`) but not finalizing them

 - Finalized blocks are returned from `finalize` and must still be committed